 A mix that might throw out a My Own Private Idaho, but also a Meatball Machine Kodoku.
 A Raiders of the Lost Ark or an Attack of the Lederhosen Zombies.

 Dozens of films typically get showings.
 Most of them are in English, or the original language with English subtitles.
 Look for the full programme on the /slash website.

-Incidentally, the same folk also host a mini-festival (/slash ½) in spring and make occasional guest appearances with selected films at other events.
+Incidentally, the same folk also usually host a mini-festival (/slash ½) in spring and make occasional guest appearances with selected films at other events.
 So keep your eye open for the SLASH logo.

 2022 dates and tickets

 How to get to the festival

 Like the /slash festival films, the Filmcasino is a little off the beaten track, though still quite central.

 Tram/bus: take the 13A or 59A buses to the Ziegelofengasse stop more or less outside the cinema.
 The 13A crosses a big chunk of Vienna, so you can pick it up from the Mariahilfer Straße shopping boulevard, for example.
 Its a bit of a walk (10 minutes?) from the nearest tram stop: Mayerhofgasse on the 1 and 62 lines.